liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 If the billing is put down to reactivate one particular unlicensed account, the reactivation fee is applied for $0.60/GB for that account, and from that month onward, the storage fee of $0.05/GB/Month is applicable for all unlicensed accounts within the organization for longer than 93 days.

-For example, if an organization has 100 unlicensed OneDrive accounts, each consuming 1 TB for a total of 100 TB, and enforcement occurs between January and March 2025, the 100 unlicensed accounts are automatically archived.
-If the organization needs to reactivate a specific account in October 2025 and set up billing, they incur the following costs:
+For example, if an organization has 100 unlicensed OneDrive accounts, each consuming 1 TB for a total of 100 TB, and enforcement occurs between January and October 2025, the 100 unlicensed accounts are automatically archived.
+If the organization needs to reactivate a specific account in December 2025 and set up billing, they incur the following costs:

 - A one-time reactivation fee of $0.60/GB for 1TB, totaling $614.40.
 - A monthly storage fee of $0.05/GB for 100TB, amounting to $5,120/month starting from October 2025.